How to Avoid the IRS Underpayment Penalty in 2025

 Adjusting Your W-4 to Prevent Underpayment Penalties

 If you have a W-2 job, increase withholding on Form W-4 (see Line 4(c) for extra withholding).
 This can offset side-income and reduce quarterly estimates.
+It’s a good option if you’d rather slightly shrink each paycheck than remember to send separate estimated payments.

 Practical Strategies to Stay Penalty-Free